UCB-Psychology-QuACK/site/summer_bootcamp/bootcamp.md

 See our [FAQs](https://ucb-psychology-quack.github.io/site/summer_bootcamp/FAQs) for more info on the workshop and what to do if you miss a session.

 ### Participating asynchronously
-Each week we will be providing a recording of the session as well as all of the materials you need to follow along.
+Each week we will post a recording of the session as well as all of the materials you need to follow along.
 See the materials guide for more details.
 Additionally, we recommend joining our [piazza page](https://piazza.com/class/kqgzwi37jc6c) to continue the conversation between sessions and after the bootcamp has ended!